foolscap-studio/refraction/_drafts/wind.md

 Gela owns a cottage and a goat.
 On alternate days, she walks to the market to sell the goat's milk and buy bread and cheese and onions.
 Sometimes travelers come by, and she offers them a roof and a meal and a bed, which she sometimes shares and sometimes not.
 In this way she lives.

 The goat dies.

+She has no family to turn to, and no one will loan money to an unmarried woman going on forty.
+A bad risk, they say.
+She tries to sell her cottage, but it is far from town and the soil is no good for anything but weeds.
+Who wants such a place, they say.

+She goes to petition the queen.

+---